Diamante horse head case: Jailed pair appeal sentence over massive consignment of cocaine

 Crown prosecutor James Carruthers said at the time it was the largest consignment of cocaine imported into the country and both men "stood to be rewarded quite handsomely".

-While he acknowledged the $50,000 sum Cook was set to receive paled in comparison to the street value of the haul, it was "still significant amount of money" to a individual, he said.
+While he acknowledged the $50,000 sum Cook was set to receive paled in comparison to the street value of the haul, it was "still a significant amount of money" to an individual, he said.

 "While I don't suggest, and nobody has suggested, that either appellant was a ring-leader or mastermind, their roles can't be downplayed ..."